withpulp/castmaker/content/posts/2016-08-14-Brainstorming-Design-Ideas/index.md

 ---
-title: "Astronomy Compels the Soul to Look Upward"
+title: "Brainstorming Design Ideas"
-date: "2016.07.30"
+date: "2016.08.14"
-previous: "you-have-seen-four-beautiful-sunsets"
+previous: "setting-up-our-development-environment"
-next: "do-things-that-have-never-been-done-before"
+next: "choosing-the-right-stack"
-slug: "astronomy-compels-the-soul-to-look-upward"
+slug: "brainstorming-design-ideas"
 type: "post"
-category: "Astronomy"
+category: "Design"
 tags:
+  - concept
-  - mathematics
+  - wireframe
-  - philosophy
+  - sketch
 ---

 We want to explore.
 We’re curious people.
 Look back over history, people have put their lives at stake to go out and explore … We believe in what we’re doing.
 Now it’s time to go.